Microsoft Licensing

 Microsoft Dynamics 365 can be deployed in the cloud (as a Microsoft-hosted SaaS service) or on-premises (running on your servers).

 The licensing for these models differs significantly.
-CIOs evaluating Dynamics 365 must understand how cloud subscriptions vs. on-premises licenses compare, how licenses can be ported or combined, and the cost implications of each approach.
+CIOs evaluating Dynamics 365 must understand how cloud subscriptions compare to on-premises licenses, how licenses can be ported or combined, and the cost implications of each approach.

-This article outlines key differences in licensing for cloud vs. on-prem deployments, including portability (dual use rights), hybrid scenarios, and cost considerations.
+This article outlines the key differences in licensing for cloud versus on-premises deployments, including portability (dual-use rights), hybrid scenarios, and cost considerations.

 Licensing Model Differences